-Many people in Fort Worth will eventually experience discomfort or other symptoms with their wisdom teeth growing in.
+Many people will eventually experience discomfort or other symptoms with their wisdom teeth growing in.
 When they do, many of them feel an almost immediate need to have them removed.
 It’s true – wisdom teeth have a bad rap, and not many people want to hang on to them for too long.

 But what if your wisdom teeth have made their grand appearance, but you don’t really see a need to have them extracted?
 Well, we’re here to discuss some of the most common reasons for having your wisdom teeth removed.